psf/policies/docs/pypi.org/Terms-of-Service.md

 or is using the Website or Service;
 that accesses or uses any part of the Account;
 or that directs the use of the Account in the performance of its functions.
-A User must be at least 13 years of age.
 * The "Website" refers to
 the PyPI website located at pypi.org, and all content, services, and products provided by PSF